 I connected an ESP32 microcontroller to the "compressor relay stage 1" (Y1) and "heat pump changeover valve" (O) outputs of a Nest thermostat, with "auxiliary heat" driving a relay for my baseboard heaters.
 (I've tested that the Nest can individually turn everything on, but time will tell how it juggles two kinds of heat in the winter.)

-Each 24VAC relay signal connects to the input pins of an SFH620AGB optocoupler through a 10K resistor (24V / 10kohm will push a few mA through the optocoupler LEDs).
+Each 24VAC relay output drives the input pins of an SFH620AGB optocoupler through a 10K resistor (24V / 10kohm will push a few mA through the optocoupler LEDs).
 The optocoupler is compatible with GPIO in

 On the air conditioner side, I'm driving a generic IR LED through a 150 ohm resistor, using the